 Mike represents companies in the telecommunications, energy, technology, retail, manufacturing, insurance, financial services and transportation industries, and also represents municipalities.

-Before joining the firm in February 1995, Mike practiced commercial litigation with Sidley & Austin (1993–1995) and served as a law clerk to the Honorable Judge Robert L. Miller, Jr. of the U.S. District Court for the Northern District of Indiana (1991–1993).
+Before starting private practice, Mike served as a law clerk to the Honorable Judge Robert L. Miller, Jr. of the U.S. District Court for the Northern District of Indiana (1991–1993).
 During law school, Mike was the editor of the Northwestern Journal of International Law and Business.

-Mike, an active member of the Logan Square community on Chicago’s Northwest side, has served as president of the Palmer Square Homeowner’s Association, is member of the 35th Ward Zoning Advisory Committee, and is a member of Logan Square Preservation.
-In his spare time, Mike is an avid skier, and a still-learning wine maker and collector, despite the conspicuous lack of mountains and vineyards in Logan Square.
+Mike, an active member of the Logan Square community on Chicago’s Northwest side, has served as president of the Palmer Square Homeowner’s Association and is a member of Logan Square Preservation.
+In his spare time, Mike participates in triathlons, is an avid skier, and is a still-learning wine maker and collector.

 Representative Experience click to view